Friday, October 30, 2015

 Kodinpump is the latest build by Nani Ferguson and Ange Menges.
 Available contemporaneously on two different grids, Metropolis and OSGrid, it is a Hunt, and celebrates the Autumn season with a Halloween theme.

 Kodinpump is a mesh build, richly embellished with capricious pumpkins that answer you back when you speak to them.
 Some will give you gifts, some insult you, and some will throw you off the sim.
+I absolutely love it.

 The regions will be open for a limited time, just a few weeks, so do not delay your visit or you could very well miss it.
 The HG Addresses are as always at the bottom of the post.

 The setting is Kodinpump, a care-worn, weatherbeaten port, complete with sailing ships and netshops, and a bridge to nowhere.
 Or is it?
-In the center of town you will find a rowdy tavern, merchants and their goods, and large stone-faced houses fringing a broad square that looks out onto the endless Offsim Sea.
+In the center of this Lovecraftian town you will find a rowdy tavern, merchants and their goods, and large stone-faced houses fringing a broad square that looks out onto the endless Offsim Sea.

 Venture inland and you will find a maze of dim streets.
 Strange, gloomy figures stand in dank doorways.
 Silent windows hide the secrets of the city.